A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

-Although \textbf{heads-up limit Texas Hold'em (HULHE)}, the simplest form of Texas Hold'em with approximately $3.16\times 10^{17}$ game states, was not solved until the introduction of Cepheus~\cite{bowling2015heads}.
-It utilizes fixed-point arithmetic with compression and CFR+~\cite{cfr+} to address the issues of storage and computation, respectively, thus solving HULHE without involving any neural networks.
-This resulted in superhuman performance and surpassed previous agents.
-Moreover, NSFP~\cite{heinrich2016nfsp} introduces the use of end-to-end RL through self-play training, achieving competitive performance in HULHE.
-Similarly, Poker-CNN~\cite{yakovenko2016poker}, which utilizes a 3D-vector representation of HULHE combined with convolutional networks, learned through self-play and also achieved competitive performance.
-Deep CFR~\cite{brown2019deep}, combines deep neural networks with CFR to surpass the performance of NFSP.
-However, it's noteworthy that despite advancements, network-based methods haven't surpassed the regret-based method used by Cepheus, despite its substantial computational demands.
+\textbf{Heads-up limit Texas Hold'em (HULHE)}, the simplest form with approximately $3.16\times 10^{17}$ game states, was not solved until the introduction of Cepheus~\citep{bowling2015heads}.
+It utilizes fixed-point arithmetic with compression and regret-minimization-based self-play method CFR+~\citep{cfr+} to address the issues of storage and computation, respectively, resulting in superhuman performance.
+Deep CFR~\citep{brown2019deep} combines regret-minimization-based self-play method CFR with deep neural networks.
+Furthermore, some studies do not adopt the regret-minimization-based series of self-play; instead, they use the traditional self-play method.
+NSFP~\citep{heinrich2016nfsp} introduces a self-play method combined with end-to-end RL training, also achieving competitive performance in HULHE.
+Poker-CNN~\citep{yakovenko2016poker} utilizes self-play to learn convolutional networks to solve a video version of HULHE.